Electoral Backgrounder - polling place and other offences

 1. Official instructions, for example posters put up by the AEC to assist voters in voting formally (so that the vote is counted); and

 2. Cases where a person is appointed by an elector to assist that elector to vote under the provisions in section 234.
-Section 234 provides that in cases where a person has low vision, physical disability or literacy issues such that he or she is unable to vote without assistance, the elector may appoint another person to assist them in marking their ballot paper.
+Section 234 provides that in cases where a person satisfies the presiding officer that they have sight impairment, physical disability or literacy issues such that they are unable to vote without assistance, the elector may be allowed to appoint another person to assist them in marking their ballot paper.
 If the elector does not appoint a person to assist them, the presiding officer of the polling place may do so.
 The elector may indicate how the ballot paper is to be marked by presenting a how-to-vote card to the presiding officer.
 This presentation of a how-to-vote card does not contravene section 335.

 Unlawfully marking ballot papers s.
 338

-1. 58.
-If a person makes a mark or writes on a ballot paper of another elector (unless the person is expressly authorised by the Electoral Act), the person will be guilty of an offence.
+1. If a person makes a mark or writes on a ballot paper of another elector (unless the person is expressly authorised by the Electoral Act), the person commits an offence.

 1. Subsection 339(1) of the Electoral Act provides for a number of offences in relation to ballot papers.
-These offences include impersonating any person with the intention of securing a ballot paper to which the impersonator is not entitled; and impersonating any person with the intention of voting in that person's name.
+These offences include:

 Canvassing near polling booths and pre-poll voting places s.
 340